Snowflake Data Cloud Cost Risks

 Best Practice #6 – Regular Monitoring of New Snowflake Services.

-Besides monitoring compute warehouses, Snoptimizer also immediately starts monitoring consumption on all the existing and new (private preview and after) Cloud Services that incur costs from Automatic Clustering to Search Optimization to Materialized Views and all existing and new costs.
-This is a huge benefit to the automation of Snoptimizer.
-We are ALWAYS looking out for your cost consumption optimization and cost risk reduction!
+Besides monitoring compute warehouses, Snoptimizer also immediately starts monitoring consumption on all existing and new Cloud Services (private preview and after) incurring costs from Automatic Clustering to Search Optimization to Materialized Views and all existing and new costs.
+This huge benefit automates Snoptimizer.
+We are ALWAYS optimizing your cost consumption and reducing cost risk!
 We are always there for you!

 Conclusion: